Manhole (band): Musical style

 Manhole were a punk rock and hard rock band; they initially played three-chord punk songs before pursuing a heavier sound.
 Lyrically, the band's songs were politically charged and addressed topics including racism, sexism, incest and rape.
-In an 1993 interview, Rodriguez said that although Manhole were "politically and socially aware" and identified as feminists, they did not consider themselves part of the riot grrrl movement.
+In a 1993 interview, Rodriguez said that although Manhole were "politically and socially aware" and identified as feminists, they did not consider themselves part of the riot grrrl movement.